Skip to content

 Practical notes

-Palmer helps the Massachusetts build feel more complete east of Springfield while now handing the route forward into Brimfield and Sturbridge without forcing a much broader central Massachusetts coverage.
+Palmer helps the Massachusetts guide feel more complete east of Springfield while now handing the route forward into Brimfield and Sturbridge without forcing a much broader central Massachusetts coverage.

 Current guide